alexmcq99/discord-bot/README.md

 # discord-bot
-Making a youtube/spotify music bot for personal discord server
+A youtube music bot for a personal discord server

 ## Set up development environment